 Researchers claim only a third of individuals with overactive bladder have urge incontinence.
 Some may also have overactive bladder with stress incontinence which arises from a separate mechanism.
-The stress incontinence arises due to the inability to sustain the extra pressure on the bladder gates.
-The extra pressure occurs in the forms of coughing, sneezing, or laughing.
+Stress incontinence arises due to the inability to sustain the extra pressure on the bladder gates.
+The extra pressure occurs in the form of coughing, sneezing, or laughing.

 How to recognize stress incontinence